quarkusio/quarkus-web-lab/comments/README.md

 TODO: Url to app with the backend

-#### Start the app
+#### Start the app in the [dev mode](https://quarkus.io/guides/dev-mode-differences)

 ```
 mvn quarkus:dev
 ```

-The app runs on 7070.
+The app runs on port 7070 so that it does not conflict with other parts of the Lab.
 You can see the Dev UI on http://localhost:7070/q/dev-ui

 ### The UI (Workshop starts here)